 The third man looked much older than the two in front.
 He smelled of the spice of magic, but something a little bit smoky behind all of that.
 Measuring him out as some kind of mage the man leaned his head back against the stone and sighed.

 “You weren’t invited.”
 He said trying to cut the men off before they invaded this family gathering.
 “Go away.”

 “Are you sure this is him, he just looks like a drunk to me.”
 The wolf said with a growl.
 He didn’t blame the wolf.
 Their kinds had never gotten along that well.

 “I’m done serving Barons of any kind.
 Go away.”
-Lucas said before pouring his sister another drink.
+Atlas said before pouring his sister another drink.
 “We’re busy.”

 “You come highly recommended Mr. Graves.
 You are in my territory and I have need of your services.”
 The elf pressed making him look up at the group once more.

 “I owe you and your kind nothing.
 Go away.”
 He said finishing off the bottle while the wolf growled.